pydata/compilers-webpage/index.md

 ##### NumbaPro

-NumbaPro is a proprietary Continuum Analytics product that compiles NumPy expressions to efficient serial and parallel code.
-NumbaPro can augment NumPy's fast vectorized operations with your own custom Python functions.
-These functions are compiled from Python expressions to blazing-fast native code.

-NumbaPro also comes with CUDA Python which enables full CUDA programming with Python syntax.
-Write your code with arrays, execute your code on GPUs and multiple-cores.
+NumbaPro is a proprietary Continuum Analytics product that compiles NumPy expressions to native code with support for parallel execution on multiple cores and GPU hardware.
+NumbaPro also comes with CUDA Python which supports CUDA programming with Python syntax.

 - [Website](https://store.continuum.io/cshop/numbapro)
 - [Docs](http://docs.continuum.io/numbapro/index.html)